 Sugar Syrup: Things to Remember

-Popularly known as chasni, the sugar syrup here is not the thick one.
-Indian sweets like rasagulla, gulab jamun or jalebi requires thick sugar chasni.
+Popularly known as chasni, the sugar syrup here is not a thick one.
+Indian sweets like rasagulla, gulab jamun or jalebi require thick sugar chasni.
 There’s a reason why sugar syrup is dense in these sweets.
 The juice here doesn’t need a thick chasni.

 Just boil the sugar till it melts.
 Simmer for a couple of minutes & put off the flame.
 Your sugar syrup is ready.
 If you keep on cooking, the syrup will become thick.